ress059/ecu/doc/timer_h/index.rst

 The steps in the figure above are taken to handle overflow in the service call:

-#. :ecudoxygen:`ecu_tlist.current` is updated.
+#. :ecudoxygen:`ecu_tlist::current` is updated.
 Since it's maximum value is 255
    it overflows back to 5.

         current = 245 + 16 = (uint8_t)261 = 5

 #.
-Since the counter overflowed, it is guaranteed that all timers in the :ecudoxygen:`ecu_tlist.timers`
+Since the counter overflowed, it is guaranteed that all timers in the :ecudoxygen:`ecu_tlist::timers`
    list have expired.
 This condition does not have to be checked - all timers in this list are just expired.

 #.
-The contents of :ecudoxygen:`ecu_tlist.wraparounds` are swapped into :ecudoxygen:`ecu_tlist.timers`
+The contents of :ecudoxygen:`ecu_tlist::wraparounds` are swapped into :ecudoxygen:`ecu_tlist::timers`
    so normal behavior can continue until the next overflow.
-I.e. :ecudoxygen:`ecu_tlist.timers` list acts the same.
-If timers with periods between 251-255 are armed at this point (current = 5), they would be inserted into :ecudoxygen:`ecu_tlist.wraparounds`.
+I.e. :ecudoxygen:`ecu_tlist::timers` list acts the same.
+If timers with periods between 251-255 are armed at this point (current = 5), they would be inserted into :ecudoxygen:`ecu_tlist::wraparounds`.

 #.
-The remaining timers in the updated :ecudoxygen:`ecu_tlist.timers` list are serviced like normal.
+The remaining timers in the updated :ecudoxygen:`ecu_tlist::timers` list are serviced like normal.
-   :ecudoxygen:`ecu_tlist.current` is 5, so only t2 expires.
+   :ecudoxygen:`ecu_tlist::current` is 5, so only t2 expires.

 #.
 List iteration has reached a non-expired timer (t2) so function immediately exits.